THE YEARLY READER

 The Braves become the first team in 50 years to relocate, ending up in Milwaukee where attendnce jumps six-fold; the team responds by improving dramatically in the standings.
 Envious baseball owners elsewhere sit up and take notice.

 For half of a century, the geographical landscape of major league baseball stood still.
-Not since the move of the Baltimore Orioles to New York in 1903 had any big league franchise relocated, perished or been born.
-The same sixteen teams representing the same ten cities, all from the northeast quadrant of America, consistently went about their business with one another.
+Not since the replacement of the Baltimore Orioles with a New York team in 1903 had any big league franchise relocated, perished or been born.
+The same 16 teams representing the same 10 cities, all from the northeast quadrant of America, consistently went about their business with one another.
 Change, expansion or contraction was deemed unnecessary as a comfortable status quo was maintained.

 But a fast track of progress in postwar America began to strain baseball’s comfort zone.
 Air travel, television, the automobile and suburbia were quickly transforming the 48 states into a smaller, reachable and more affordable society.
 Emerging markets around the country bloomed like blue-chip prospects, making pitches to bring major league baseball to town; the owners initially paid lip service yet remained content, even as their aging ballparks became more engulfed by accelerated inner-city decay.